martinr6b/SmartKBcontroller/README.md

 # SmartKBcontroller
 > [!NOTE]
-> This repository is still a work in progress, please be patient Smart home controller keyboard using ESPHOME
+> This repository is still a work in progress, please be patient

+Smart home controller keyboard using ESPHOME

 The code has not been made universal yet, for now it can be found in MY-CODE.yaml

+## How-to:
+### Hardware:
+      - TODO
+      - TODO
+### Software:
+      - Change "" to your home assistant/esphome API
+      - Change "" to your ESPHOME OTA password